CodeBeast357/downdrag/README.md

 - url: index page of the items
 - items: XPath list of elements
+- infos: XPath of link to the element's details (defaults to the first link within the element)
 - name: XPath text value
 - features: XPath list of sub-elements
 - evaluator: Regex to cleanup the value